KxSystems/ml/README.md

 - A graphing and pipeline library for the creation of modularized executable workflow based on a structure described by a mathematical directed graph.
 - Utility functions relating to areas including statistical analysis, data preprocessing and array manipulation.
 - A multi-processing framework to parallelize work across many cores or nodes.
+- Functions for seamless integration with PyKX or EmbedPy, which ensure seamless interoperability between Python and kdb+/q in either environment.

 These sections are explained in greater depth within the [FRESH](ml/docs/fresh.md), [cross validation](ml/docs/xval.md), [clustering](ml/docs/clustering/algos.md), [timeseries](ml/docs/timeseries/README.md), [optimization](ml/docs/optimize.md), [graph/pipeline](ml/docs/graph/README.md) and [utilities](ml/docs/utilities/metric.md) documentation.